 - Radiology Technicians

 Note: This certification is NOT intended for sales, marketing, or other non-clinical industry professionals.

 If you are an industry professional interested in furthering your knowledge of Vascular Access, please click here to learn more about the Vascular Access Industry Partner™ Certificate Program.

-The mission of the Vascular Access Certification Corporation (VACC) is to certify those professionals in healthcare and related disciplines working in the field of vascular access.
+The mission of the Vascular Access Certification Corporation (VACC) is to certify vascular access health care professionals and related disciplines working in the field of vascular access through professional board certification.

 The vascular access certification examination is the standardized measure of the basic knowledge, skills and abilities expected of professionals working in vascular access.
 The certification examination is offered two times per year at testing centers throughout the United States (to include US Territories), Canada, and select international sites.
-It may also be offered during the Association for Vascular Access Annual Scientific meeting for international attendees from outside the USA and Canada.
 The certification exam is available only in English and all references used to develop it are US based and reflective of US clinical practice.